 Duct repair and sealing has a number of benefits in Allen Park, including:

-At R&L Heating and Cooling, we’ve been helping homeowners with their IAQ problems since 1981.
-We will take the time to explain possible solutions and outline the costs ahead of time.
+At R&L Heating and Cooling, we’ve been helping homeowners with their IAQ problems for years, since 1981, in fact.
+We always take the time to explain possible solutions and outline the costs ahead of time.
 Our HVAC company stands firmly behind the products we sell and are always willing to come back and investigate if air pollution issues recur.
 We service Allen Park, Southgate, Taylor, and the surrounding communities.
 Therefore, if you're looking for an 'IAQ company near me,' you know you've come to the right place.
 Please reach out to us at (734) 287-3330 today to schedule an air quality test or get a quote on dehumidifier installation.

 We recommend that homeowners who are concerned with the quality of the air they breathe take the following steps: